Looking to be more productive throughout the day? In this post I share some of the things I do in order to maximize my time day in and day out.

 Have you ever had a great idea and then forgot it minutes later, or known that you had something important you needed to do but couldn’t remember what?
 (FYI: We have all done that.)

 Well, we aren’t perfect, so we should use the resources available to us to improve our chances of having a productive day while minimizing stress.
 We only have so much energy available for the day.

 Do you want to be wasting yours trying to remember what you were supposed to remember?
 The answer is no; you don’t.
-And if you don’t have structured productivity tools included in your morning routine, you probably spend more time than you realize fighting these unnecessary battles.

 The solution is to put down to-do items as they come up and mark off what you have completed as you complete it.